BashirAli/gcp-cloud-data-security-consumer/README.md

 ## Getting Started
-1. Install poetry (if required) and the poetry files in your chosen virtual environment
+1. Install poetry (if required) and the poetry files in your chosen virtual environment and activate it

 ```
 pip install poetry